GeoNode/documentation/basic/settings/index.rst

 NOTE: By default the Layer is always saved with the default behaviour.

-The custom parsing function must be accept in input 6 parameter that are:
+The custom storer function must be accept in input 2 parameter that are:

     | - Layer (layer model instance)
     | - custom (dict)

-If you want to use your parser after the default one, here is how the variable are populated:
+Here is how the variable are populated by default:

-    | - Layer (layer model instance) that we wanto to change
+    | - layer (layer model instance) that we wanto to change
-    | - custom: Custom varible
+    | - custom: custom dict populated by the parser

 Here is an example of expected storer function